Lumbridge/SCCT-Maps/ports/scda/README.md

 These are converted assets with SCCT-compatible materials, not a finished conversion.
 Review collision, materials, lighting and gameplay before building on them.
 They have not been playtested in game.

 Each map's imports were read out of its package tables: every one references exactly a single mesh package, `SCDA_<CODE>_VS`, and nothing else beyond what the game and editor provide natively.
-Earlier working packages left in the map-editing copy — `SCDA_DWG.usx` and `DA_BOSG2_OpacityFixed.usx` — are superseded and are not part of these ports.
+Earlier working packages left in the map-editing copy (`SCDA_DWG.usx` and `DA_BOSG2_OpacityFixed.usx`) are superseded and are not part of these ports.

 The `-i.utc` map-settings files are minimal.
 They carry the settings object but no map name, game-mode list or briefing images, so a map's menu entry is bare until those are filled in.
 The [Calypso Casino port](../rainbow-six-vegas/README.md) ships the same way.